-You can get a manual edger, a gas-powered edger or an electric edger.
-Before you do this though consider how the edger will fit into your overall lawn maintenance.
+You can get a manual edger, a gas-powered edger, or an electric edger.
+Before you do this, though, consider how the edger will fit into your overall lawn maintenance.

-They are much cheaper and it’s ready to work whenever you are.
-You don’t have to worry about having an extension cord that will be long enough to reach all the areas you need or running out of gas when you’re on that last section.
+They are much cheaper, and it’s ready to work whenever you are.
+In addition, you don’t have to worry about having an extension cord that will be long enough to reach all the areas you need or running out of gas when you’re on that last section.

-If you have a more substantial lawn to maintain then certainly a powered edger is what you need.
+If you have a more substantial lawn to maintain, then certainly a powered edger is what you need.
 As I said earlier, there are gas-powered versions and electric versions.

-Take it from me, nothing is worse than having to delay your work because you forgot to charge the battery packs.
+Take it from me.
+Nothing is worse than having to delay your work because you forgot to charge the battery packs.

-As with most tools, something that is gas-powered will be more powerful than its electric counterpart and this is also true with edgers.
-While that power may be attractive in terms of your ability to complete your yard work faster.
+As with most tools, gas-powered will be more powerful than its electric counterpart, which is also true with edgers.
+That power may be attractive in terms of your ability to complete your yard work faster.